bennyvdhoogen/nova-codesnippet/README.md

 ')
 ```

-Optionally, the field can also be displayed conditionally.
+The field can also be displayed conditionally.
 This can be done by supplying the literal field name and value to check.

 ```php
 Codesnippet::make('example-code', '